mealie-recipes/mealie/docs/docs/documentation/getting-started/api-usage.md

 ## Getting a Token

-Currently Mealie doesn't support creating a long-live token.
-You can however get a token from the API.
-This example was pulled from the automatic API documentation provided by Mealie.
+Mealie supports long-live api tokens in the user frontend.
+In you profile section you can use the

 ### Curl
 ```bash